 Distances are calculated on the basis of a straight line measurement from the child's home address point to the front gate of the school.
 The home address point is used to determine the parish in which the property lies.
-The local authority uses a computerised system, which measures all distances in miles.
-Ordnance Survey supply the coordinates that are used to plot an applicant's home address.
+The local authority calculates the distance using a GIS (Geographical Information System), which measures all distances in miles.
+Ordnance Survey supply the co-ordinates that are used to plot an applicant's home address.

 In a very small number of cases, where the school is oversubscribed, it may not be possible to decide between the applications of those pupils who are the final qualifiers for a place when applying the published admission criteria.
 For example, this may occur when children in the same year group live at the same address, or if the distance between the home and the school is exactly the same, for example, blocks of flats.
 If there is no other way of separating the application according to the admissions criteria and to admit both, or all, of the children would cause the Published Admission Number for the child's year group to be exceeded, the Local Authority, on behalf of the Board of Directors, will randomly select the child to be offered the final place.